readium/webpub-manifest/profiles/divina.md

 The goal of this specification is to provide a profile dedicated to visual narratives for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

-This profile relies on:

-* the use of [presentation hints](../modules/presentation.md) for specifying display constraints,
-* the definition of a new collection type for implementing [guided navigation](#4-guided-navigation),
-* the [transitions module](../modules/transitions.md) to manage transitions between resources of the reading order.

 While the Digital Visual Narrative Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/divina+json`.